Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 game_id | null | Game id for which the pool is to be opened. description | null | The pool description - question which will be desplayed to users. action | null | An action on which the prediction is made.
 Has to be in a set of actions available for game. targets | [] | List of targets on which predictions for actoin can happen.
 Has to be a subset of targets available for game.
 Sent as a comma-separated string or an array.
 Targets have to be of same level.
-That means "argentina, brazil" is correct, but "argentina, brazil:9" is not. pool_type | 1 | 1 - parimutuel event based, 2 - parimutuel time based, 3 - binary event based, 4 - binary time based. start_at | now() | Pool opening time (> now()) in epoch millis.
+That means "argentina, brazil" is correct, but "argentina, brazil:9" is not. **IMPORTANT**: target 'none' will be added to target list for parimutuel pools. pool_type | 1 | 1 - parimutuel event based, 2 - parimutuel time based, 3 - binary event based, 4 - binary time based. start_at | now() | Pool opening time (> now()) in epoch millis.
 If left blank, will be opened as soon as registered by the server. **As of now pools are opened as soon as this call is received by the server.** finish_at | null | Pool closing time (> open_at) in epoch millis.
 This will close the pool at a given time. **Warning**: this will automatically resolve th pool to **none**.